JayveeFortissimo/JayveeFortissimo/README.md

 - 🌱 I’m currently learning **React/Node.js**
 - Currently BSIT Student at Bulacan State University Bustos Campus
 - Fun fact: I'm Musician for almost 10 years, and I can play any music jazz/classical/pop/loveSong with or without music Sheets
-- I'm not good in programming but i program every day to improve my skils
+- Code everyday is ok but it's ok to have rest haha

 <h3 align="left">Connect with me:</h3>
 <p align="left">